arch-protocol/arch-gasworks/README.md

 In order to deploy this code to a local testnet, you should run npm install and forge install, so the appropriate libraries are available.
 Then you can run the deploy script against a local testnet.

+Run `git submodule init` and `git submodule update` on the first run.

 ## Contract Address